ParkMobile: History

 ParkMobile was founded in the United States in 2008 by Albert Bogaard after originally starting in the Netherlands.
 The initial product served only zone (on-demand) parkers and payment for the parking spot was made via a phone call through an IVR system.

 In 2009, the ParkMobile app was released and the product launched in its first city, Grand Rapids, Michigan.
 Parking payments have since been accepted through a user's account by connecting a credit card.
 ParkMobile deployed in Washington, D.C., in 2011.
 As of 2023, ParkMobile now has over 50 million users.

 Parking reservations were introduced in 2017, allowing users to reserve parking in advance.
 In 2018, the company recapitalized with BMW as the shareholder.
 ParkMobile was then acquired by a joint venture with BMW and Daimler.
 Under this joint venture, ParkMobile parking payment functionality was available and integrated with BMW's navigation system in many of its 2018 models.
-EasyPark Group, the Swedish-based parking solutions company, acquired ParkMobile in 2021 and is the current owner.
+EasyPark Group, the Swedish-based parking solutions company, acquired ParkMobile in 2021 and is the current owner rebranded as Arrive.

 In 2022, ParkMobile launched in the City of Boston with a city-wide parking app, ParkBoston, powered by ParkMobile.